begoat/embrace-algorithm/leetcode/src/learn/array-and-string/array-two-pointer-technique/two-sum-2-input-array-sorted/index.md

 ```

 ### Process:
-- no assumption that the number is position so that we can filter some elements larger than target
+- there is no assumption that the number is position so that we can filter some elements larger than target
 - keep in mind that we should use two pointer technique
 - In the out loop, we can fix one number and calc the rest number by substract from target.
   - use another pointer to check